 Each module must have a

-base.js file, this is read and compile when Fauxton is deployed.
+base.js file, this is read and compiled when Fauxton is deployed.
 A

-resource.js file is usually for your Backbone.Models and Backbone.Collections,
+is usually used for your Backbone.Models and Backbone.Collections,